lucasschejtman/reinvent-xray-workshop/README.md

 >eb create -ip aws-beanstalk-workshop-profile

+Enter an environment name, you can keep the default `xray-reinvent-builder-dev` and then enter a unique `DNS CNAME` prefix.

+Select `1) classic` as our load balancer type.

 While the stack is creating you should receive an email to confirm the subscription to the SNS topic.
 Confirm it so you can receive emails coming from the app.

 ### Step 4 - Deploy the application